Ocean State Improv Festival 2023June 07-10, 2023

 Train: Kingston Station on the Northeast Corridor of Amtrak is 15 minutes from the theater.
 Wickford Station on the commuter rail from Boston is 15 minutes from the theater.
 We will have transportation from the stations available if you let us know your arrival time.

 Air: Providence T.F.
 Green Airport is half an hour from the theater, and Boston Logan Airport is an hour and a half from the theater.
 We will have transportation from the Providence Airport available if you are traveling within certain timeframes at the beginning and end of the festival.
 (It's harder for us to get transportation in the middle of the festival because we're all busy at workshops and shows!)

 There are many nearby hotels and B&Bs in the South Kingstown and Narragansett area.
 We also have some community homestay options with locals available with advance notice!

 What transportation options are available?

-What dining options are available?
+What local events or attractions are available?

 What is the local improv scene like?

 The improv scene in Rhode Island is ever-expanding!
 The Contemporary Theater Company performs several International Theatresports Institute formats including Micetro (also known as Maestro) and Theatresports!
 Much of our teaching and performing is based on the Keith Johnstone style, focusing on narrative, positivity, and theatricality.
 Our most popular improvised shows are full-length improvised plays such as murder mysteries and musicals.
 Guests from across the world have performed and taught at the CTC in the last several years, so our audiences are always welcoming of something new and exciting!

 What are the festival's goals?